jwzhou1/Analyzing-the-Red-black-tree/README.md

 - Provide specific examples / data.

 The code writing can be found in the following files:
-* [CountSwapRB.py]  -- test for the number of swaps in Red-Black Tree
+* [CountSwapRB.py]  -- test for counting the number of swaps in Red-Black Tree
+* [count_red_nodes.py]  -- test for counting the number of red nodes in Red-Black Tree
+* [count_black_nodes.py]  -- test for counting the number of black nodes in Red-Black Tree

 **You can run `CountSwapRB.py` to replicate the first empirical result**